RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Operating loss with financing gain is bad business.
 #.
 Smooth and steady growth is a sign of health.
 #.
 Spending nothing on R&D is as bad as spending too much.
 #.
-An executive should say what they will do, then do what they say.
+Executives should say what they will do, and do what they say.
 #.
 Executives should manage, not promote stock.
 #.
-Avoid managers that talk more about stock price than business.
-#.
 Avoid companies with opaque books.
-#.
-A good business generates more cash than it consumes.
 #.
 Good EPS growth is 6% to 7% over the past 10 years.
 #.
 Long term debt should be under 50% of total capital.
 #.
 Earnings should cover fixed charges.